cisco-ce/roomos.cisco.com/doc/TechDocs/MacrosExtensionsRoomScheduler.md

 *  **Web App**.
 For devices with a Web Engine.
 A button launches a web view in full screen or modal mode on the user interface.
 Each of these adds a new button to the user interface.
 Only a few buttons will be added to the dashboard before it runs out of space.
 To access the overflow buttons, swipe from right to left in the button area.

-**NOTE:** this applies to standalone navigator setup.
+**NOTE:** This applies to standalone navigator setup.
 You may see different options on paired devices.
 Web Widgets are not supported and cannot be added in Room Scheduler mode.
 ### Action buttons
 Creating an action button adds a button to the dashboard, programmed with an xapi command.
 Actions are simple to create using the **Macro Editor**.
 See this [Macro tutorial](doc/techdocs/macrotutorial) for more information.
 #### Example - creating an action button ####